 Offered biennially for the best essay on any subject relating to the archaeology or history of Scotland before AD 1100

-A prize of £500 is offered biennially for the best essay, illustrated where necessary, on any subject relating to the archaeology or history of Scotland before AD 1100.
-Submissions from non-Fellows are welcome.
+A prize of £500 for the best essay, illustrated where necessary, on any subject relating to the archaeology or history of Scotland before AD 1100.
+Submissions from Fellows and non-Fellows are welcome.

 The Prize was initiated through a bequest from Andrew Jervise in 1878.

 Submissions for the Award are made to the Managing Editor and submitted as a paper for publication.
-The papers will be judged by a panel of judges prior to consideration for publication in the Proceedings.
+The papers will be judged by a panel appointed by the Managing Editor prior to consideration for publication in the Proceedings.
 All submissions must be clearly identified as a submission for the Chalmers Jervise Award.

 All submissions to this award will be considered for publication whether or not they are winners.